-(i) Falcon owns 98.1% of Falcon Australia, which holds a 100% interest in the Beetaloo Exploration Permits.
-The remaining 1.9% interest is held by others.

-(ii) In compliance with the terms of the Technical Cooperation Permit ("TCP"), the Company submitted its application for an exploration permit in August 2010 prior to the moratorium being introduced in April 2011.
-Local counsel has confirmed that despite the TCP expiry date of October 2010 having passed, the Company's interests remain valid and enforceable.
+- (i) Falcon owns 98.1% of Falcon Australia, which holds a 30% interest in the Beetaloo exploration permits.
+The remaining 1.9% interest of Falcon Australia is held by others. - (ii) In compliance with the terms of the Technical Cooperation Permit ("TCP"), the Company submitted its application for an exploration permit in August 2010 prior to the moratorium being introduced in April 2011.
+Local counsel has confirmed that despite the TCP expiry date of October 2010 having passed, the Company's interests remain valid and enforceable. - (iii) Falcon completed its farm-out with the Farminees on 21 August 2014.
+On completion, Origin was appointed as operator of the exploration permits.